If it’s a tropical dessert you’re looking for, then this mango tart is a sure thing. I mean isn’t she beautiful?!

 - Arrange the mango slices: You may notice as you try move the mango slices around, they will slide against each other and straight away you’ll see how the decoration on top is achieved.
 Slide groups of 5-6 slices against each other, then curve them and place them randomly all over the top of the tart.

-You can serve the tart immediately or let it chill for 1-2 days.
+You can serve the tart as soon as the custard has cooled, or let it chill for 1-2 days.
 The longer it sits though, the drier the mango will start to look, so the fresher it is served, the better.

 Tips and tricks